Reddit bans QAnon subreddit that featured pro-Trump conspiracy theories

-A subreddit devoted to QAnon, a conspiracy theory that has captivated far-right social media, has been banned by Reddit.
+A subreddit devoted to QAnon, a conspiracy theory that's captivated far-right social media, has been banned by Reddit.

 On Wednesday, the company banned r/greatawakening for "repeated violations of the terms of our content policy," a Reddit representative said.